 At QSI Chengdu, the safety of our children and staff are our top priority.
-The school works closely with the United States Embassy in Beiing on all matters of safety and security.
+The school works closely with the United States Embassy in Beijing on all matters of safety and security.
 In case of an emergency, the school follows specific steps as outlined in our Emergency Handbook.
-There is a separate Emergency Handbook that is updated yearly.
+The handbook is easily accessed on our website; please familiarize yourself with our procedures.
 QSI Chengdu has specific plans and directives set in place to handle the following crisis situations:

 - Fire

 - Bomb Threat

-- Natural Disaster/Pandemic
+- Natural Disaster